boks-oks/OpenMetro/README.md

 > For setup instructions, see [here.](./setup.md)

 > [!NOTE]
-> Currently, only **Live Tile data** is being restored — the full apps themselves are not functional through this proxy yet.
+> Currently, only **Live Tile data** is restored — the full apps themselves are not functional through this proxy yet.

 ---